 Video support is limited to embedding single YouTube or Vimeo clips.
-There's no video wall or anything more complex, although we did find one interesting option buried deep in the menus: you can set the background of any element to a stock or YouTube video.
+There's no video wall or anything more complex, although we did find one interesting option in the menus: you can set the background of any element to a stock or YouTube video.

 Bonus options include the ability to embed Instagram and Pinterest content, as well as PhotoSnack slideshows, and an HTML Snippet option may allow you to use content from some other sites.

+While this will cover simple websites, other builders give you much more.
 Moonfruit does provide a decent file manager for managing your content.
-Upload website images and you can organize them into folders, view them as grids or lists, and sort your media by name, size, or age (the newest first, or oldest).
+Upload website images and you can organise them into folders, view them as grids or lists, and sort your media by name, size, or age (the newest first, or oldest).
 Files can then be added directly to images boxes or galleries without having to re-upload them every time.

 Blogging and e-commerce

 This approach works in the most basic of ways, but it doesn't look great, and not being able to manage the blog and website together could make your life more complicated.
-Even something as basic as coordinating the images and color schemes of both sites will take some time and thought.
+Even something as basic as coordinating the images and colour schemes of both sites will take some time and thought.

 Moonfruit provides a web knowledgebase where you can search for details on any part of the service.
 It's always accessible from a Help icon within the editor, or you can browse it at any time from help.moonfruit.com.